With the tenacity of hounds, we secure press coverage, and lots of it.

 We wear other hats, too: one for LinkedIn lead-generating content campaigns for B2B businesses, another for content creation for companies looking to bolster their marketing strategies, and a third for our popular copywriting services (books, guides, white papers, newsletters, features and websites).

-Tartle works exclusively with startups and SMEs.
+Tartle works exclusively with startups and SMEs as well as third sector organisations.

 When it comes to getting news coverage, smaller businesses have the edge on larger ones.